Indiana Community Says Goodbye To 11-Year-Old Girl With ‘Harry Potter’ Themed Funeral

 According to the family, it was in December that the young girl was diagnosed with leukemia.
 She was already battling with cystic fibrosis at the time.
 Friends, family members, and strangers came together wearing purple and orange ribbons in honor of the Ryana’s love for Harry Potter.
 Even the chapel where the funeral was hosted was decked out in Harry Potter themed decor.

 Ryana’s mother told local news outlets that her daughter was an amazing girl that loved everyone.
-She also noted that her daughter was the kind of child everyone fell in love with after meeting.
+She also noted that her daughter was the kind of child everyone fell in love with after meeting her.

 ICYMI: Strangers from miles away attend funeral to pay respects to girl who loved Harry Potter